victoreeckh/Renewable_Energy_notes/pages/PV physics.md

 		- Start from photogenerated current (current source) $$I_{ph}$$
 			- losses:
 				- Current lost in diode
-					- Can be modelled by forward bias
+					- Can be modelled by forward bias when not illuminated
 				- Series resistance
 					- dissipation
 					- Finger structure